zihaosheng/traffic-expertise-RL/README.md

 Stay tuned for our upcoming open-source project on GitHub!

 ## Introduction
-This paper introduces a knowledge-informed model-based residual reinforcement learning framework aimed at enhancing learning efficiency by infusing established expert knowledge into the learning process and avoiding the issue of beginning from zero.
+This paper introduces a knowledge-informed model-based residual reinforcement learning framework aimed at enhancing learning efficiency by infusing established traffic domain knowledge into the learning process and avoiding the issue of beginning from zero.

 <div align=center><img src=./assets/poster.png ></div>